FAQ

 Can I reserve a specific dog for retirement?

-All retired dogs are spayed or neutered prior to placement, and only matched to homes that are a truly ideal fit.
+All retired adults are placed strictly as companions, spayed or neutered prior to placement, and into carefully vetted homes.

 -